brimstonetrader/blog/PartiallyComplete.md

 - Catchup

-Very simple.
 One can place either one or two nodes on their turn, and if one creates a new largest group within their turn, the other player may lay down a third.
 It works, except for the "VariableUpdate" method.